 CleanSmart Cleaning Spray (I emailed them and they are safe enough for pacifier cleaning)

 Whenever we are cleaning up the house for a party or a playdate; I always try my best to sanitizer all the toys we have.
 When the kids were younger, it was even more important to find something that is baby safe for when they put the toys in their mouths when they are exploring their toys.
 When the kids pretend play with pretend food, they pretend, but often can’t help or without realizing, put the toys into their mouths.
-We have been using this spray for years now and we love it.
+We have been using Clean Smart cleaning spray for years now and we love it.
 We clean their table trays in it before and after they eat and we don’t have to worry about food falling onto the table because we cleaned it with a safe cleaning spray.
 Before this, we always used Clorox wipes ( we keep this mostly in the kitchen or bathroom now when we are doing a cleaning; and comes handy during potty training for accidents).
 This is a statement I got off Amazon in their description section:

 - Kills 99.9% of germs (viruses, bacteria, mold, fungus) with medical-field Hypochlorous technology.
 After killing harmful bacteria & germs, it becomes saline water and can air dry.

 - No harsh chemicals, no alcohol, no added fragrance, contains no bleach.
 IMPORTANT: has a light scent like a chlorine swimming pool which dissipates fast.

 We highly recommend corner guards for your tables.
 They are useful when the babies are little and just getting the hand of walking; and when they are toddlers/ kids because no matter how many times you say no running at home, they will most likely run anyway.
 They can trip on something, they can trip on nothing and kids all fall from time to time.
 We like that these are clear and come off clean in our experience.
 We use it for a cornered glass table we have at home.